How can you prevent hospitalizations? Here’s one way backed by research.

 Who here really doesn’t like being in the hospital?
 That’s most of us.

-No one likes those strange smells, beeps, IV drip, cold rooms and lying in a bed that isn’t yours all day?
-And on top of all it, you have the medical bills.
-Even if you have Medicare or insurance, they can completely wipe out your savings.
+No one likes those strange smells, beeps, IV drip, cold rooms, and lying in a bed that isn’t yours all day?
+And on top of all it, sometimes your care isn’t covered.

 What’s your plan to stay out of the hospital as much as possible as an active older adult?
 You already get the recommended exercise.
 You eat a healthy diet and regularly visit your doctor.
 Here’s one more thing to that stay-healthy list.